-The massive flood of money created a spike in the inflation rate (CPI) over the following few years.
-At one point in 1947 inflation was double digits.
+The massive flood of money created an inflation spike.
+At one point in the following year (1947) the inflation rate was double digits.

 This is normal.
 Higher inflation drives up bond yields.
 With higher rates investors naturally rotate out of risk assets like stocks, and into safer bond investments where yields have gone up.

-So given this information here’s what I’m doing, at least for the next 6 months.
+So given this information here’s what I’m doing for the next 6 to 12 months..

 - Stay fully invested with a backup plan.

-I plan to put most of my new savings in either bonds or alternative investments.
 I may nibble at some value stocks if I think they are cheap.
 Value stocks outperform growth stocks when inflation rises.
-But if the government stimulus has the same effect as it did in 1946 then the stock market is due for a correction.
+But if the government stimulus has the same effect as it did in 1946 then the stock market could be due for a correction.

 - Buy more deflationary assets.

 If we do see higher inflation soon, it would be wise to get out of cash and into assets that are deflationary.
-Real estate and digital assets are great examples of that.
-You can’t make more land, and Bitcoin is capped at 21 million.
-I have enough real estate already so I will continue to add to my crypto holdings.
+Real estate and digital assets are great examples of this.
+You can’t make more land, and the number of bitcoins is capped at 21 million.
+I recently purchased a rental property, so now I will continue to add to my crypto holdings.

 - Keep a close eye on CPI and other inflation measures.

-CPI is below 1% today.
-But it could easily jump to 2.4% this summer.
+CPI could easily jump to 3% this summer.
 I’m interested to see how policy makers deal with higher inflation when they can’t raise interest rates due to how much debt everyone has.

-I predict that if we do see higher inflation, the stock market will fall this year by at least 12%.
-And if that happens I will be ready to buy. 😀 I will be watching growth stocks in particular as they tend to sell off the most during corrections.
-Of course I could be wrong.
-So let’s see how things play out.
+I predict that if we do see higher inflation, the stock market will fall this year by at least 10%.
+And if that happens I will be ready to buy discounted stocks.
+Let’s see how things play out.